supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 Using that pem file, SSH into the CM node (that is, the "default-cluster" node) using the `centos` user.

+You may need to add your IP address to the security group for all traffic on all ports.

 ## Reset the environment
 This step builds out the EFM & Nifi flows, and likely other components as well.